How startups can go passwordless, thanks to zero trust – TechCrunch

 - Social media authentication: where you use your Google or Facebook IDs to authenticate you with a third-party service;

-- Multi-factor authentication: where more layers of authentication are added using devices or services, such as token authentication using a trusted device.
+- Multi-factor authentication: where more layers of authentication are added using devices or services, such as token authentication using a trusted device;

-- Grid authentication cards: which provides access while using a combination PIN number.
+- Grid authentication cards: which provide access while using a combination PIN;

-- Push notifications: which are usually sent to the user’s smartphones or encrypted devices.
+- Push notifications: which are usually sent to the user’s smartphones or encrypted devices;

 - Digital certificates: cryptographic files stored locally on the machine or device.

-Wolt, a Finnish food-delivery site is just one example of going passwordless.
+Wolt, a Finnish food-delivery site, is just one example of going passwordless.

 “The user registers by entering their email address or a phone number.
 Login to the app takes place by clicking the temporary link in the user’s inbox.
 The app on the user’s mobile phone places an authentication cookie, which enables the user to continue from that device without having to go through any further authentication,” said Erka Koivunen, CISO at F-Secure.

-In this case, the service provider is in full control of the authentication, allowing it to set expiration time, revoke service, and detect fraud.
+In this case, the service provider is in full control of the authentication, allowing it to set expiration time, revoke service and detect fraud.
 The service provider does not need to count on the user’s commitment to keep track of their passwords.

 Passwordless tech is not inherently costly but may take some adjustment, explained Ryan Weeks, CISO at managed service provider Datto.

-“It is not necessarily costly in terms of monetary investment, because there are a lot of easily accessible open-source alternatives for multi factor authentication that don’t require any sort of investment,” said Weeks.
+“It is not necessarily costly in terms of monetary investment, because there are a lot of easily accessible open-source alternatives for multi-factor authentication that don’t require any sort of investment,” said Weeks.
 But some companies believe passwordless tech may cause friction to their employees’ productivity.

 Koivunen also dismissed that zero trust models are unaffordable for startups.